microsoft/CNTK/contrib/Python/doc/concepts.rst

   - CNTK tries to compute as many sequences in parallel as possible for a given minibatch.
-For this it puts all sequences of a minibatch in a rectangular structure called a *minibatch layout* and lays out parallel sequences in y direction and the dynamic (time or sequence) dimension in x direction.
-For a network that describes a loop in time dimension, this means that certain computations need to be run in sequence over this x direction, while they can run in parallel over the y direction.
+For this it puts all sequences of a minibatch in a rectangular structure called a *minibatch layout* and lays out parallel sequences in the y direction and the dynamic (time or sequence) dimension in the x direction.
+For a network that describes a loop in the time dimension, this means that certain computations need to be run in sequence over the x direction, while they can run in parallel over the y direction.
-    To make best use of parallelism, the width of the rectangular structure is that of the longest sequence.
+    To make the best use of parallelism, the width of the rectangular structure is that of the longest sequence.

-  - Since sequences can be of different length, the rectangular minibatch layout structure can have *gaps* with empty entries.
-To reduce the number of gaps, CNTK can concatenate several sequences in x direction, and will reset the state of the sequence computation when a boundary is encountered.
+  - Since sequences can be of different lengthes, the rectangular minibatch layout structure can have *gaps* with empty entries.
+To reduce the number of gaps, CNTK can concatenate several sequences in the x direction, and will reset the state of the sequence computation when a boundary is encountered.

 In the model description, a specific dynamic axis is introduced by adding a